DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 And so we live in the age of excess, so now I must find my anchor otherwise I will get pulled in like many others.
 So I have decided to pursue philosophy, the design for living.
 As my grounding point/anchor.
 I wish for you to let go of grudges and guilts.
 Carry yourself as a king, but do not act haughty.
 For me.
 Too cary myself with confidence.
-But too not be a dick
 Expect nothing of other people, but do ask for help.

 "I don't engage in these conversations, there unhealthy."
 Meaning: don't engage in drama
-Solitary confinement

 Remain resolute and determined in the face of adversity